 Field-hunting tip

-Look in alkaline igneous rocks, evaporite deposits country — that is the host setting where natrite typically forms.
+Look in alkaline igneous rocks, evaporite deposits country, the host setting where natrite typically forms.
 If you start seeing thermonatrite, nahcolite, trona in float, you are in the right ground.
 Field specimens usually show a granular, massive, or as efflorescences habit, so train your eye for that shape before scanning the outcrop.